 Welcome to Hospital Operations: Improving Patient Experience.

-In this course we’ll be working through some real-life case studies as a means to better understand hospital operations in a variety of local and global contexts.
+In this course we’ll be working through some real-life case studies to better understand hospital operations in a variety of local and global contexts.

-By analysing the systems and processes involved, we’ll investigate practical ways to deliver more effective, efficient and safer patient care.
+By analysing the systems and processes involved, we will investigate practical ways to deliver more effective, efficient and safer patient care.

 While our feature case studies are drawn predominantly from the United Kingdom and United States, further references and links to materials from other countries, including Australia, Canada, New Zealand, Singapore and Portugal, have also been made available to canvass global perspectives that you can relate and apply to your own local context.